Dmarabito/Daniel-Marabito-s-Portfolio/C#/IntroToLogic/README.md

 # AdditionCalc adds 2 numbers together
 # rectangle, calculates area and perimeter of a rectangle.
 # Circle, calculates the circumference and area of a circle with a given radius.
+# MathQuiz is a basic math quiz that tracks the number of correct answers given